Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

     az dt twin relationship create -n $dtname --relationship $relname --twin-id "ProductionLine" --target "GrindingStep" --relationship-id "Floor run production lines"
     ```

-You now have an Azure Digital Twin of a factory!
+You now have an Azure Digital Twin of a factory production line!
 You can view your DT using a tool like [ADT Explorer](https://docs.microsoft.com/en-us/samples/azure-samples/digital-twins-explorer/digital-twins-explorer/).
+ADT explorer also provides additional Twin Capabilities like uploading models, creating twins, relationship, and updating twin properties.

 ![ADT Explorer](./images/adt-explorer.png)

 ## Setup Function to Ingest Events from IoT Hub

-We can ingest data into Azure Digital Twins through external compute resources, such as an Azure function, that receives the data and uses the DigitalTwins APIs to set properties.
+We can ingest data into Azure Digital Twins through external compute resources, such as an Azure function, that receives the data and uses the DigitalTwins SDK to set properties.

 ### Create an Azure Function via CLI